kbenhddia/LinqExtension/README.md

-LinqExtension
+LINQExtension
 =============

-LinqExtension is a free solution for Dynamic Linq to Entities &amp; querying by criteria in entity framework
+LINQExtension is a free solution for Dynamic Linq to Entities &amp; querying by criteria in entity framework

 <h3> Dynamic Linq to Entities & querying by criteria in entity framework </h3><br>
 We assume the Employee table<br>